kubos/kubos/docs/os-docs/kubos-linux-on-bbb.rst

 The main U-Boot image iterates through the `boot_targets` variable to attempt to boot from an available MMC device.
 The partuuid of the first successful device is passed off to Linux to be used to mount the root filesystem.

+By default, the microSD card slot will be checked first, followed by the eMMC.
+This behavior can be changed by setting the ``boot_dev`` value to ``1`` to indicate that the eMMC should be tried first.

 Kubos Linux Build Process
 -------------------------